Huseyinnurbaki/istio/readme.md

-# This repository includes simple examples for every concept of Isio Service Mesh.
+# This repository includes simple examples for every concept of Istio Service Mesh.

 ## [Observability](link)